CREESTL/LinuxSpecs/README.md

 ### Specs for NeoVim
 - Installed [VimPlug](https://github.com/junegunn/vim-plug) plugin manager
-- Installed `pyright` LSP server tool: `sudo apt install -g pyright`
+- Installed `pyright` LSP server tool: `sudo npm install -g pyright`
 - Installed [rust-analyzer](https://rust-analyzer.github.io/manual.html#rust-analyzer-language-server-binary) LSP server tool
 - You can find all configuration information in `init.vim` file.
 If you want to use it - copy it to `~/.config/nvim/` directory